 Winner: Freeform Games

 You can build scenarios around inside jokes, family history, or specific themes that resonate with your group.
-My Mystery Party and Night of Mystery offer pre-built scenarios with limited customization.
+Pre-built scripted and structured formats offer less room for customization.
 This matters if you want Aunt Susan's legendary cooking mishap woven into the murder plot.

 Key Fact: Personalization transforms a good party into an unforgettable family memory.